 Children and families

-At the heart of our festival, there’s a space dedicated to children and families.
-A collection of venues and activities where smaller Greenbelters can enjoy the same great Greenbelt-y mix of performance, arts, worship and crafts as the adults.
+There’s a space dedicated to children and families, right at the heart of the festival – a collection of venues and activities where smaller Greenbelters can enjoy the same great mix of performance, arts, worship and crafts as older folk.
 It’s a shared experience, all about doing stuff – making things, watching plays, singing, playing – together.
 It’s Greenbelt, but smaller.